 - run public forums about the wind farm and general sustainability issues

-Profits from the project remain in the community as dividends returned to investors and through the Community Sustainability Fund.
+Profits from the project remain in the community as dividends returned to investors and through the Community Fund.
 From conception, Hepburn Wind has been determined to ensure that the entire community, beyond the investors, will benefit from the project.

 Direct ownership changes attitudes at the local level, and leverages committed individuals giving them a positive outlet for climate action.
 Community ownership encourages greater diversity in the investor base and has tapped a latent, and lower-cost patient source of capital.